 Skip to main content

-Planning your first trip to Walt Disney World can be confusing.
+Planning your first Walt Disney World trip can be confusing.
 When is the best time of year to go?
 How many parks are there?
 Is a park hopper ticket essential?
 Do not let the questions overwhelm you!
-You can have a good time on your vacation if you follow these expert recommendations and tips for Disney World first-timers.
+You can have a good time on your vacation if you follow these expert recommendations and Disney World tips for first timers.

 The names of the different areas of Walt Disney World property are just as important as knowing where they are in relation to your hotel room.
 Four main parks have popular rides and attractions.
 Magic Kingdom, Disney’s Hollywood Studios, Epcot, and Disney’s Animal Kingdom are known as “the big four.”